hieuvp/learning-kubernetes/05-helm/README.md

 - **The Tiller Server** is an in-cluster server that interacts with the Helm client, and interfaces with the Kubernetes API server.

-## Installing a Local Kubernetes Cluster with Helm
+## Pluralsight - Installing a Local Kubernetes Cluster with Helm

 ## IBM - Installing Helm on IBM Cloud Kubernetes Service

-## Building Helm Charts
+## Pluralsight - Building Helm Charts

 ## IBM - I just want to deploy!

-## Customizing Charts with Helm Templates
+## Pluralsight - Customizing Charts with Helm Templates

 ## IBM - I need to change but want none of the hassle

-## Managing Dependencies
+## Pluralsight - Managing Dependencies

 ## IBM - Keeping track of the deployed application

-## Using Existing Helm Charts
+## Pluralsight - Using Existing Helm Charts

 ## IBM - I like sharing